 This migration step is required only for custom connectors built with Zoomdata versions earlier than 3.2 or for connectors that were present before Zoomdata 3.2 but that are now deprecated (for example, the Hive on Tez connector, which was replaced by the Hive connector in Zoomdata 3.7).

 Zoomdata version 3.2 (or later) and Composer 5 (or later) versions use headless Google Chrome instead of Firefox for the Screenshot microservice.
-The Chrome-based Screenshot microservice cannot be installed in CentOS 6 environments because the Google Chrome dependencies do not support that platform.
 See Setting Up the Screenshot Microservice.